Chestertown, New York: Education

-Children from Chestertown, along with children from the neighboring communities of Adirondack, Brant Lake and Pottersville, attend North Warren Central School.
+Children from Chestertown, along with children from the neighboring communities of Adirondack, Brant Lake, and Pottersville, attend North Warren Central School.

 Community and economy

-The old school in the center of the village was transformed into the community center, with public library, town hall and Sheriff's office.
-There are also a theater and a medical center in the town.
+The old school in the center of the village was transformed into the community center, with a public library, town hall, and Sheriff's office.
+There is also a theater and a medical center in the town.
 Main Street (U.S. Route 9) is lined with many stores.
 There are several hotels in the area.

 The town has one public beach at Loon Lake.

 Religion

 There are three churches in the center of Chestertown: the St. John the Baptist Roman Catholic Church of the St. Isaac Jogues Parish Community, the Community United Methodist Church, and the Faith Bible Church.
 There are also many other churches in the area.

 Lakes

 There are three lakes in Chestertown, Friends Lake, Loon Lake, and Forest Lake.
 Friends and Loon Lakes are surrounded by vacation homes.
 Forest Lake is privately owned by Forest Lake Camp - a traditional overnight summer camp since 1926.